Education

 Legal basis

-Education – and in this context also higher education – was formally recognised as an area of EU competency in the Maastricht Treaty of 1992.
-The Treaty of Lisbon amending the Treaty on the Functioning of the European Union (TFEU) did not change the provisions on the role of the EU in education and training.
-Article 165(1), in Title XII of the Treaty, states: ‘The Union shall contribute to the development of quality education by encouraging cooperation between Member States and, if necessary, by supporting and supplementing their action, while fully respecting the responsibility of the Member States for the content of teaching and the organisation of education systems and their cultural and linguistic diversity’.
+Education was formally recognised as an area of EU competency in the Maastricht Treaty of 1992.
+Article 165(1), in Title XII of the Treaty on the Functioning of the European Union (TFEU), states: ‘The Union shall contribute to the development of quality education by encouraging cooperation between Member States and, if necessary, by supporting and supplementing their action, while fully respecting the responsibility of the Member States for the content of teaching and the organisation of education systems and their cultural and linguistic diversity’.
 Article 165(2) states that Union action is to be aimed at:

-In addition, the Treaty of Lisbon introduced a provision that can be described as a horizontal ‘social clause’.
-Article 9 TFEU states: ‘In defining and implementing its policies and activities, the Union shall take into account requirements linked to the promotion of a high level of employment, the guarantee of adequate social protection, the fight against social exclusion, and a high level of education, training and protection of human health’.
+In addition, Article 9 TFEU, which can be described as a horizontal ‘social clause’, states: ‘In defining and implementing its policies and activities, the Union shall take into account requirements linked to the promotion of a high level of employment, the guarantee of adequate social protection, the fight against social exclusion, and a high level of education, training and protection of human health’.

 Moreover, the Charter of Fundamental Rights of the European Union states: ‘Everyone has the right to education’ (Article 14).